MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_08_EnableAzureADMultiFactorAuthentication.md

 ---
 lab:
-    title: '08 - Enable Azure AD multi-factor authentication' learning path: '02'
+    title: '08 - Enable multi-factor authentication'
+    learning path: '02'
     module: 'Module 02 - Implement an Authentication and Access Management Solution'
 ---

-# Lab 08 - Enable Azure AD multi-factor authentication
+# Lab 08 - Enable multi-factor authentication

 ## Lab scenario

-To improve security in your organization, you've been directed to enable multi-factor authentication for Azure Active Directory.
+To improve security in your organization, you've been directed to enable multi-factor authentication for Microsoft Entra ID.

 #### Estimated time: 15 minutes

-**IMPORTANT** - An Azure AD Premium license is required for this exercise.
+**IMPORTANT** - A Microsoft Entra ID Premium license is required for this exercise.

 ### Exercise 1 - Review and enable Multi-factor Authentication in Azure

 #### Task 1 - Review Azure Multi-Factor Authentication options

-1. Browse to the [https://portal.azure.com](https://portal.azure.com) and sign in using a Global administrator account for the directory.
+1. Browse to the [https://entra.microsoft.com](https://entra.microsoft.com) and sign in using a Global administrator account for the directory.

-2. Use the search feature and search for **multi-factor**.
+2. Use the search feature and search for **multifactor**.

-3. In the search results, select **Multi-Factor Authentication**.
+3. In the search results, select **Multifactor authentication**.

+    Alternatively, you can open **Identity**, then select **Protection**, and select **Multifactor authentication**.

 4. On the Getting started page, under **Configure**, select **Additional cloud-based MFA settings**.